scramjet/mpedn/README.md

 * Newlines in strings are output in their escaped form (`\n` rather than a raw `0x0a`) even though the raw form is legal in order to make it straightforward to use generated EDN strings in line-oriented protocols.

-* The parser and writer fully support all Unicode characters (i.e. both 'normal' characters and UTF-16 surrogate pairs) in strings, but not elsewhere.
-Adding general support would be straightforward, at the cost of some speed, but, since EDN syntax is defined in terms of ASCII character classes, it's not clear that using UTF-16 outside of strings would be valid EDN in any case.
+* The parser and writer fully support all Unicode code points in string values (i.e. both 'normal' characters and UTF-16 surrogate pairs), but not elsewhere.
+Adding general support would be straightforward, at the cost of some speed, but since EDN syntax is defined in terms of ASCII character classes it's not clear that using anything but ASCII outside of strings would be valid EDN in any case.

 ## Author And License

-MPEDn is developed by Matthew Phillips (<m@mattp.name>).
+MPEdn is developed by Matthew Phillips (<m@mattp.name>).
 It is licensed under the same open source license as Clojure, the [Eclipse Public License v1.0][epl] .

 [epl]: http://opensource.org/licenses/eclipse-1.0.php